-- Required width (measured horizontally) of vegetated corridor unless reduced pursuant to the provisions of OCMC 17.49.120. - 2.
-Vegetated corridors in excess of fifty feet apply on steep slopes only in the uphill direction from the protected water feature. - 3.
-Where the protected water feature is confined by a ravine or gully, the top of the ravine is the break in the ≥25 percent slope. - B. Habitat Areas within City Parks.
-For habitat and water features identified by Metro as regionally significant which are located within city parks, the NROD Boundary shall correspond to the Metro Regionally Significant Habitat Map. - C. Habitat Areas outside city limit/within UGB.
-For habitat and water features identified by Metro as regionally significant which are located outside of the city limits as of the date of adoption of this ordinance, the minimum corridor width from any non-anadromous fish bearing stream or wetland shall be fifty feet. - 17.49.120 Maximum disturbance allowance for highly constrained lots of record.
+- 1. Required width (measured horizontally) of vegetated corridor unless reduced pursuant to the provisions of Section 17.49.050(I). - 2.
+Vegetated corridors in excess of fifty feet apply on steep slopes only in the uphill direction

+- from the protected water feature. - 3.
+Where the protected water feature is confined by a ravine or gully, the top of the ravine is the break in the \geq 25 percent slope. - B. Habitat Areas within City Parks.
+For habitat and water features identified by Metro as regionally significant which are located within city parks, the NROD Boundary shall correspond to the Metro Regionally Significant Habitat Map. - C. Habitat Areas outside city limit / within UGB.
+For habitat and water features identified by Metro as regionally significant which are located outside of the city limits as of the date of adoption of this ordinance, the minimum corridor width from any non-anadramous fish bearing stream or wetland shall be fifty feet (50°).

+17.49.120 Maximum Disturbance Allowance for Highly Constrained Lots of Record

-In addition to the General Development Standards of OCMC 17.49.100, the following standards apply to a vacant lot of record that is highly constrained by the NROD, per OCMC 17.49.090.B and 17.49.090.F:
+In addition to the General Development Standards of Section 17.49.100, the following standards apply to a vacant lot of record that is highly constrained by the NROD, per subsections 17.49.90(B) and 17.49.90(F):

 - A. Standard for Residential Development.
-In the NROD where the underlying zone district is zoned Residential (R-10, R-8, R-6, R-5, R-3.5): the maximum disturbance area allowed for new residential development within the NROD area of the lot is three thousand square feet. - B. Standard for all developments not located in R-10, R-8, R-6, R-5, and R-3.5.
-For all other underlying zone districts, the maximum disturbance area allowed for a vacant, constrained lot of record development within the NROD is that square footage which when added to the square footage of the lot lying outside the NROD portion equals twenty-five percent of the total lot area. - 1.
-Lots that are entirely covered by the NROD will be allowed to develop twenty-five percent of their area.

-- 2. This can be determined by: (1) Multiplying the total square footage of the lot by .25; or (2) Subtracting from that amount the square footage of the lot that is located outside the NROD.
-The result is the maximum square footage of disturbance to be allowed in the NROD portion of the lot.
-If the result is < or = to 0, no disturbance is permitted and the building shall be located outside of the boundary. - C. In all areas, the disturbance area of a vacant, highly constrained lot of record within the NROD shall be set back at least fifty feet from the top of bank on Abernethy Creek, Newell Creek, or Livesay Creek or twenty-five feet from the top of bank of any tributary of the aforementioned Creeks, other water body, or from the delineated edge of a wetland located within the NROD area. - D. If the highly constrained lot of record cannot comply with the above standards, a maximum 1,500 square foot disturbance within the NROD area may be allowed.
+In the NROD where the underlying zone district is zoned Residential (R-10, R-8, R-6, R-5, R-3.5): the maximum disturbance area allowed for new residential development within the NROD area of the lot is 3,000 square feet. - B. Standard for all developments not located in R-10, R-8, R-6, R-5, and R-3.5.
+For all other underlying zone districts, including R-2 multifamily, the maximum disturbance area allowed for a vacant, constrained lot of record development within the NROD is that square footage which when added to the square footage of the lot lying outside the NROD portion equals 25% of the total lot area. - [1] Lots that are entirely covered by the NROD will be allowed to develop 25% of their area. - [1] Note: This can be determined by (1) Multiplying the total square footage of the lot by .25; (2) Subtracting from that amount the square footage of the lot that is located outside the NROD; (3) The result is the maximum square footage of disturbance to be allowed in the NROD portion of the lot.
+If the result is < or = to 0, no disturbance is permitted and the building shall be located outside of the boundary. - C. In all areas of Oregon City, the disturbance area of a vacant, highly constrained lot of record within the NROD shall be set back at least 50 feet from the top of bank on Abernethy Creek, Newell Creek, or Livesay Creek or 25 feet from the top of bank of any tributary of the afore-mentioned Creeks, other water body, or from the delineated edge of a wetland located within the NROD area. - D. If the highly constrained lot of record cannot comply with the above standards, a maximum 1500 square foot disturbance within the NROD area may be allowed

-17.49.130 - Existing development standards.
+17.49.130 Existing Development Standards